-For instance Alternative Research in East Africa (SAREAT) piece entitled Liberalising the Bandit Economy in Kenya, Mutahi argued, “Crime and corruption generate much more than most sectors of the formal economy in Kenya do.
-Put together, carjacking, land grabbing, government corruption, bank robberies, cattle rustling, drug and arms trafficking comprise a vibrant bandit economy probably more viable than the formal economy.”
-While most of these work were done in the background, once he started doing regular media punditry, Mutahi pivoted to edgy, provocative if not counter-intuitive punditry.
+For instance, Alternative Research in East Africa (SAREAT) piece entitled Liberalising the Bandit Economy in Kenya, Mutahi argued, “Crime and corruption generate much more than most sectors of the formal economy in Kenya do.
+Put together, carjacking, land grabbing, government corruption, bank robberies, cattle rustling, drug, and arms trafficking comprise a vibrant bandit economy probably more viable than the formal economy.”
+While most of these workers were done in the background, once he started doing regular media punditry, Mutahi pivoted to edgy, provocative if not counter-intuitive punditry.

 In the end, the once professional journalist, Koinange has turned into a bland simulacrum of his former self.
-However, he’s just microcosm of a sector that need a reboot if it ever earn of trust and legitimacy it enjoyed during former times.
+However, he’s just microcosm of a sector that needs a reboot if it ever earns of trust and legitimacy it enjoyed during former times.

-One of the things that makes Mutahi tower above his contemporaries is his sharp sense of entrepreneurship.
-With the growing popularity of social media Mutahi started shifted from the mainstream media to social media.
-On Twitter Mutahi has 1.22 M followers, but he follows only nine accounts and handles.
-Twitter has become his pulpit from where he tweets a mixture of aphorism, rebuke and congratulations, mostly targeted at public officials, with Uhuru Kenyatta, Raila Odinga and William Ruto receiving disproportionate attention.
-Mutahi’s focus on Odinga earned him a wrath once, for his Tweet, “Raila should be put on TRIAL.
-The JUDGE: poverty stricken LUOs.
+One of the things that make Mutahi tower above his contemporaries is his sharp sense of entrepreneurship.
+With the growing popularity of social media, Mutahi started shifted from the mainstream media to social media.
+On Twitter, Mutahi has 1.22 M followers, but he follows only nine accounts and handles.
+Twitter has become his pulpit from where he tweets a mixture of aphorism, rebuke, and congratulations, mostly targeted at public officials, with Uhuru Kenyatta, Raila Odinga, and William Ruto receiving disproportionate attention.
+Mutahi’s focus on Odinga earned him wrath once, for his Tweet, “Raila should be put on TRIAL.
+The JUDGE: poverty-stricken LUOs.
 And LUHYAs craving his bondage.
 CHARGE: selfishness, selfishness, selfishness.” forcing him to give a goat to the Luo Council of Elders.

 Koinange and Mutahi have inspired many fellow travelers who have attempted to replicate them with a mixed degree of success.
 These copycats TV show hosts and pundits have diluted TV journalism and in the process continue to feed viewers junk.
-The personality driven TV journalism and punditry has had deleterious effect on governance.
-At the time when much hardnosed journalism is required, Mutahi and Koinange have inspired journalism that amuse audience to death rather to inform and educate.
+Personality-driven TV journalism and punditry has had a deleterious effect on governance.
+At the time when much-hardnosed journalism is required, Mutahi and Koinange have inspired journalism that amuses the audience to death rather than inform and educate.